JuanEliasJabib02/e-commerce-backend-js/README.md

 ﻿# Hideshi-Back-end

-E-commerce Rest API for a clothes businnes
+E-commerce Rest API for a clothes businnes ( currently in development 90% finish)

 ## Included Technologies
 This is a list of the main technologies included in this Starter: